A Teichmuller space for negatively curved surfaces: Deformations

-We have a Riemannian surface and the complex structure on each tangent space of $\Sigma$ gives the unit tangent bundle $U$ a CR structure.
+Any Riemannian surface $\Sigma$ has a complex structure on each tangent space and this gives the unit tangent bundle $U$ a CR structure.
 Since $Y=IX$, a complex function $h$ is a CR function if $(X+iY)h=0$.
-But $[Z,X+iY]=-i(X+iY)$, so the circle generated by $Z$ acts on the CR functions.
-If $Zh=-imh$ then these descend to $\Sigma$ to give holomorphic sections of $K^m$.
-These form a complex vector space of dimension $(2m-1)(g-1)$ if $m>1$ and $g$ for $m=1$.
+Moreover the vector field $Z$ generates a circle action and $[Z,X+iY]=-i(X+iY)$, so the space of CR functions is preserved.